getquorum/tech-assessments/2_fee_lookup/README.md

 - **to:** careers[AT]getquorum.com (replace the [AT] with @)
 - **subject:** "Completed Tests for [Your Name] (replace [Your Name] with your name)"
 - Attach all the completed tests to the email.

+_Disclaimer: All data used in this test was mocked using a random data generator.
+Any relation to real world data would be by pure coincidence_